Optuna: Domains

-Optuna has found applications in various research studies and industry implementations across different applicative domains.
+Optuna has found applications in various research studies and industry implementations across different domains.

 Healthcare

-In healthcare, Optuna is currently exploited for medical image analysis to optimize DL models for tumor detection, disease identification, multi-organ semantic segmentation, and radiological image analysis.

-It can be also exploited for disease prediction, in particular for the improvement in the accuracy of predictive models for disease diagnosis and treatment outcomes.
-Its application can be also found in genomics, to predict genetic diseases and to identify genetic variations.
+In healthcare, Optuna is currently used for medical image analysis to optimize DL models for tumor detection, disease identification, multi-organ semantic segmentation, and radiological image analysis.
+It can also be used for disease prediction, in particular to improve the accuracy of predictive models for disease diagnosis and treatment outcomes.
+It can also be used in genomics to predict genetic diseases and identify genetic variations.

 Finance

 In finance, Optuna is used to optimize models for algorithmic trading.
-It allows for predicting market movements, given the ability in handling wide parameter ranges and complex model structures.
-In particular, it is exploited for financial risk analysis and forecasting.
-Topics addressed are credit, market, and operational risks.
+It can be used to predict market movements because of its ability to handle wide parameter ranges and complex model structures.
+In particular, it is used for financial risk analysis and forecasting.
+The risks addressed are credit, market, and operational risks.

 Autonomous systems

-Optuna is used for real-time applications in autonomous systems for robotics, supporting decision making in dynamic environments.

-It is also exploited in the context of self-driving cars, to optimize the model to navigate safely in complex environments.
-For example, Optuna can be used in scenarios where there is the need to evaluate the rate and the severity of accidents or to address the issue of network intrusion attacks due to possible vulnerabilities that might occur.
+Optuna is used for real-time applications in autonomous systems for robotics, supporting decision-making in dynamic environments.
+It is also used in the context of self-driving cars to optimize models for navigating safely in complex environments.
+For example, Optuna can be used in scenarios where there is a need to evaluate the rate and severity of accidents or address network intrusion attacks due to potential vulnerabilities.

 Natural language processing (NLP)

-Optuna has also been applied in NLP, for example, for text classification to classify a piece of written text into categories (e.g., spam vs. not spam, topic modeling).
-Another task is sentiment analysis, namely the detection of feelings expressed in text, particularly exploited for the analysis of content from social media and customer reviews.
+Optuna has also been applied in NLP.
+For example, it has been used for text classification to classify written text (e.g., spam vs. not spam, topic modeling).
+Another task is sentiment analysis, namely the detection of feelings expressed in text, which is particularly used to analyze content from social media and customer reviews.

 Reinforcement learning (RL)

-For what concerns RL, Optuna is exploited in the gaming field, to improve the model performance in games and virtual environments, in robotics to optimize decision-making processes in robotic systems for tasks like manipulation and navigation, and in the field of autonomous vehicles, to optimize RL models to obtain enhanced safety, and a more efficient navigation strategy.
+Regarding RL, Optuna is used in gaming to improve model performance in games and virtual environments.
+In robotics, it has been used to optimize decision-making processes in robotic systems for tasks such as manipulation and navigation.
+Additionally, in the field of autonomous vehicles, Optuna can optimize RL models to improve safety and navigation efficiency.